Raven-DOS/personal-website/content/authors/admin/_index.md

 superuser: true
 status:
   icon: ☕️
-last_name: Wu
+last_name: Otero-Symphony
 highlight_name: true
-first_name: Alice
+first_name: Raven Delfina
 email: ""
 ---
 Raven Delfina Otero-Symphony is an incoming graduate student at the International Space University.
-Her research interests include statistical methods, climatology, community health, traditional knowledge, ---
+Her professional experience and research interests are an interdisciplinary weaving of her rigorous and creative ability to explore, innovate, and perservere in the face of challenge, injustice, and tribulation.
 {style="text-align: justify;"}